Deadbeast077/RockPaperScissors-Bot/README.md

      # For Windows PowerShell
      $env:TELEGRAM_TOKEN="your_bot_token_here"
      ```

+   **Option B: Using .env File (Recommended):**
+   - Install python-dotenv: `pip install python-dotenv`
+   - Create a `.env` file in the project root with your token:
+     ```
+     TELEGRAM_TOKEN=your_bot_token_here
+     DEBUG=True
+     ```
+   - The bot automatically loads this file using python-dotenv

-   - For deployment on hosting platforms, set this as a secret environment variable
+   - For deployment on hosting platforms, set this as a secret environment variable or use a .env file

 4. **Run the Bot**:
    - Execute `python main.py` to start the bot